PublikPrinciple/civicnet-mcp-server/README.md

-# 🚀 MCP Server – Model Context Protocol
+# 🚀 Civicnet MCP Server – Model Context Protocol

 **Welcome to the official open-source MCP Server.**
 This is the heart of Konstellation & CivicNet’s federated civic infrastructure—a modular, principle-driven server for running local, trusted, and agentic community AI.